DannySeidel/mac-setup/README.md

 ```
 Note that SSH is used to clone the repo.
 That means you should have set up a SSH key for github, otherwise it will not work.

-If you haven't set up a SSH key yet, you can do so following the instructions under this link: [Generating a new SSH Key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
+If you haven't set up a SSH key yet, you can do so following the instructions under this link: [Generating a SSH Key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

 If you don't want to use a SSH key, consider using HTTPS for cloning the repo.